-A number of new apprenticeships have been introduced since 2016, with several more due to come on stream in 2017 and beyond to 2020.
+A number of new apprenticeships have been introduced since 2016, with several more due to come on stream between now and 2020.
 These new style apprenticeships can lead to an award ranging between Level 5 and Level 10 on the National Framework of Qualifications.

 The development of these new apprenticeships and their subsequent roll-out is overseen by industry-led groups (consortia) working with education and training providers and other partners.